 Let’s add some smart conditional fields to the form to get more helpful feedback from users.

 Adding Conditional Logic to Net Promoter Score Survey Form

-WPForms comes with a smart conditional logic feature which allows you to show or hide form fields based on user’s answers to previous form fields.
+WPForms comes with a smart conditional logic feature that allows you to show or hide form fields based on the user’s answers to previous form fields.